tristanpoland/repipe-debug.rs/README.md

 ## Overview

 This Rust script performs a Spruce merge operation on YAML files, adding blame information to track the origin of each line in the merged output.
-It's designed to work with a specific directory structure and file naming convention.
+It's designed to work with a specific directory structure and file naming convention for genesis kits.

 ![image](https://github.com/user-attachments/assets/cea79ffa-9556-4dae-ae47-82756522e9db)